Update: first readers’ draft (manuscript 4.3) completed April 24, 2021

-On January 22nd I received an extraordinary big orange box from New Zealand containing archive material relating to the final years of my air speed record-breaking great uncle, George Stainforth.
-I was stunned by its size, and even more by its 22 kilogram weight, as I staggered upstairs with it to my office.
+On January 22nd, 2016, I received an extraordinary big orange box from New Zealand containing archive material relating to the final years of George Stainforth.
+I was stunned by its size, and even more by its 22 kilogram weight as I staggered upstairs with it to my office.
 I already knew that it contained a huge number of letters, but what on earth could account for its unexpected size and weight?

 To my astonishment I found that no less than 17 kilos of the package consisted of photocopies and transcripts of letters that George exchanged with his secret lover between 1936 and 1938.
 He himself wrote her a staggering 1700 pages of airmail letters in very small handwriting.